VISIT OUR ART STORE ▶

 Control Paint Bleeding with Gum Arabic Additive

-Sometimes I want wild bleeding, but other times I need control.
-Here's where Gum Arabic shines again.
+Sometimes they want wild bleeding, but other times they need control.
+Here’s where Gum Arabic shines again.

 What Normal Paint Bleeding Looks Like in Watercolor